 We are here to help and are available on the phone from 9am to 5pm, weekdays.
 Note that we are not available on weekends and public holidays.
 For assistance outside of these hours, please call the St Kilda Crisis Centre on 1800 627 727 (free call).

 If you require urgent housing assistance, there are 2 supports available.For under 25s, please contact Frontyard on 03 9977 0077 or free call 1800 800 531.

 Adults and families, contact 1800 825 955 to get a referral.

 The crisis line operates from 5 pm on weeknights to 9 am the next day, and during the same hours on weekends and public holidays.
 1800 806 292

-A parent resources for students with special needs.
+A parent resources for a with a needs.